Cohabitation and marriage agreements serve as essential legal tools for couples who want to secure their rights and protect their interests.

 What Are Cohabitation and Marriage Agreements?

-- Cohabitation Agreements: These agreements are designed for couples in a common-law relationship, outlining rights and responsibilities related to property, debt, and financial support.
-They are particularly important in British Columbia, where common-law couples may have similar rights to married couples after two years of living together.
+- Cohabitation Agreements: These agreements are designed for couples in a common-law law or marriage-like relationship under the British Columbia Family Law Act , outlining rights and responsibilities related to property, debt, and financial support.
+They are particularly important in British Columbia, where common-law couples may have similar rights to married couples after two years of living together in a marriage-like relationship .
 Cohabitation agreements can also benefit couples moving in together for the first time or buying property together for the first time, helping establish clear terms and expectations.

 - Marriage Agreements (Prenuptial or Postnuptial): These agreements outline how property and finances will be managed during the marriage and in the event of separation or divorce.
 They can also address spousal support and other financial obligations.